prettier/prettier/docs/options.md

 ## Space before function parentheses

-Put a space before function parenthesis, in all declarations.
-(Default is to put a space before function parenthesis for anonymous functions only.)
+Put a space before function parenthesis in all declarations (similar to eslint option).
+(Default is to put a space before function parenthesis for untyped anonymous functions only.)

 | Default | CLI Override                    | API Override                       |
 | ------- | ------------------------------- | ---------------------------------- |